Punkweb/punkweb-frontend/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

-## Running electron

-Run `npm run electron` to build and run the project as an electron app.
-Before running electron make sure you are serving the app via `ng serve`.

-##### Electron notes

-This doesn't compile and then package the entire angular project into an electron app and isn't intended for strictly electron development.
-The focus here is to be able to have a desktop version for your web app out of the box.
-It's used here more as a wrapper that points at the given url.
-It can detect whether or not the app is running in electron or the browser, and necessary changes can be made with that assertion.
-Your angular electron code exist as separate entities, and don't clutter each other, but can communicate flawlessly through IPC.
-Also, electron can be very easily removed or just not used if your use case doesn't demand it!

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).